 We are familiar with the construction process.
-The heavy equipment roles in, moves soil from one location to another to get everything level.
+The heavy equipment rolls in and moves soil from one location to another to get everything level.
 Road crews come next and lay a honeycomb of road networks.
-Utility crews lay gas and electrical lines, while constructions crews are busy pouring foundations.
+Utility crews lay gas and electrical lines, while construction crews are busy pouring foundations.
 Homebuilders show up next and start working on setting up the frame for the house.
 And then, like magic, they all leave.

 But these structures suffer from degradation after years of use just like our vehicles.
 And just like our vehicles they need to be well maintained to function properly.
 The County will be working on creating presentations and brochures to be available for different groups to learn how to maintain these types of structures.

 Another important note about the post-construction threat to storm water pollution is that of the lawn left for the new home owner.
 More often than not, all of the vegetation left for the new home owner has just been planted.
 Trees are often planted with mounds of soil at their base, soil that can become sediment if it is not covered with mulch or something else to prevent it from becoming loose.